simonottosen/ubuntu-server-config/readme.md

 ## To-do
 - Automatic backup of the database
-- Environment variable
+- Environment variable also for the fetch-time container
-- Front-end to read data
+- Front-end development

 ## Usage of the API